-Requests are logged via the AWS CloudTrail Amazon S3 bucket.
-Logs provide request information, under which CMK, and identify the AWS resource protected through the CMK use.
-Log events are visible to the customer after turning on AWS CloudTrail in their account.
+Requests to AWS KMS logged and visible via the account’s AWS CloudTrail Amazon S3 bucket.
+Logs provide request information, under which CMK, and identify AWS resource protected through CMK use.
+Log events visible to the customer after turning on AWS CloudTrail in their account.

 |Incident management type||Supplier-defined controls|

 AWS adopts a three-phased approach to manage incidents: